billylo1/NearDrop/README.md

 - Implemented settings page.
 ![Settings window](/images/settings.png)
 - You can change computer name
-- You can change notification type.
+- You can change notification type for incoming file requests.
 Instead of MacOS notification you can switch to Alert dialog style
 - Launch at Login
 - Safe files can be opened automatically.
 Only Images and Plain Text files can be opened
 - Text and URL can be received.
-Text can be copied into clipboard, URL can be opened after that in default browser
+Both will be opened in separate window where user can copy, open in browser or save text as a file

 ## Limitations